Randomized Continuous Frames in Time-Frequency Analysis: Discrete stochastic time-frequency signal processing

 Enveloping $s$ with $\xi $ can in principle eliminate the content of $s$ near $-1/2$ and $1/2$, since $\xi $ is zero there.
 The signal $s$ could approach $\infty$ at $-1$ and $1$, but $q$ would be zero there, so multiplying $s$ by $\xi $ discards most of the content of $s$.
 However, (\ref{eq:RC10}) assures that enveloping $s$ with $\xi $ does not do that. \item \emph{Equation (\ref{eq:RC2}) assures that the energy of $q$ is well spread on the interval $[-1/2,1/2]$.} Indeed, no small subset of $[-1/2,1/2]$ can contain most of the energy of $q$, otherwise $\norm{q}_{\infty}$ would be significantly larger than $\norm{q}_2$. \end{enumerate} \end{remark}

 We consider the following discretization of $L^2(-1/2,1/2)$.
 For each $M\in\NN$,

 Namely, $V_M$ is the space of enveloped trigonometric polynomials of order $M$.
 It is easy to see that $V_M$ is indeed a discretization of $L^2(-1/2,1/2)$.
-We moreover have the following result. \begin{claim} The sequence of spaces $\{V_M\cap \mathcal{R}_{C}\}_{M\in\NN}$ is a discretization of $\mathcal{R}_{C}$. \end{claim} The proof is in Appendix \ref{Proofs of e}.
+We moreover have the following result. \begin{proposition} The sequence of spaces $\{V_M\cap \mathcal{R}_{C}\}_{M\in\NN}$ is a discretization of $\mathcal{R}_{C}$. \end{proposition} The proof is in Appendix \ref{Proofs of e}.

 Let $W>0$.
 For each $M\in\NN$ we consider the following phase space domain $G_M\subset G$, where $G$ is the wavelet time-frequency plane, represented by frequency $\w=\tau^{-1}$ instead of scale $\tau$ (see Subsection \ref{The 1D continuous wavelet transform})